uiuc-mcs-ds/CS410Project/README.md

     - OpenWeatherMap API for weather data.
     - Twitter API (Tweepy) for tweet collection.

-   Place your API keys in the appropriate variables in the script files where they are required.
+   Place your API keys in the code where they are required to invoke corresponding APIs.

 6. **Run the Python Code Execute the main script or specific modules as needed**
    ```bash